Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ### Overview

-We aim at leveraging the current substrate Recovery pallet to introduce both Cloud Recovery and an original NFC recovery based on day to day NFC devices, like payment card, earpods, smartwatch, etc...
+We aim at leveraging the current substrate Recovery pallet to introduce both Cloud Recovery i.e. recovery with a file and an original NFC recovery based on day to day NFC devices, like payment card, earpods, smartwatch, etc... and later dedicated smartcard or NFC devices.

 ### Project Details

 We will use the Substrate Recovery Frame Pallet to manage three recovery processes: Cloud Recovery, NFC Recovery, and Social Recovery.

-To streamline the process and avoid modifying the Substrate recovery  pallet, virtual friends i.e account id related to both cloud recovery and NFC recovery can be created, they are associated to an NFC device or a cloud recovery file/program token.
+To streamline the process and avoid modifying the Substrate recovery  pallet, virtual friends i.e item account id related to both recovery file and NFC recovery can be created, they are associated to an NFC device or a cloud recovery file/program token.

 Those account ids matching NFC tags, program recovery files or others items can be managed with a dedicated extended_recovery pallet  withiin TEE/Integritee validators to ensure recovery security and privacy.